phac-nml/irida-galaxy-importer/README.md

 py.test
 ```

-To monitor test progress, including the installation and configuration process for the integration tests, use `pytest -s`.
+To monitor test progress, for example to monitor the installation and configuration process for the integration tests, use `pytest -s`.

-To run only the unit or integration tests use `pytest -m unit` or `pytest -m integration` respectivly.
+To run only the unit or integration tests, use `pytest -m unit` or `pytest -m integration` respectivly.

 #### Generating Code Coverage Reports: